 At Public Health we tackle tobacco from several fronts: we prevent people (especially youth) from starting to use tobacco; we help people quit; and we support organizations in the community (including landlords) to make their spaces smoke-free.
 We also enforce the Smoke-Free Ontario Act (SFOA), which restricts smoking in certain places like sports fields and schools.

 Quit smoking resources

 The best way to quit smoking is with help.
-Here’s where to find it.
-You can also call us at 1-800-265-7293 ext.
-2637 and we can connect you with quit resources in your community.
+Here’s where to find it:

 Your family health team

 Many family health teams in our area offer the STOP program, which includes specialized quit counselling and free nicotine replacement therapy (NRT).
 Your doctor can also talk to you about prescription quit smoking medications.

 STOP on the Net